jbcodeforce/kafka-studies/docs/FAQ.md

 ## How internal and external listerner work

-See [this article](https://rmoff.net/2018/08/02/kafka-listeners-explained/) to understand thee listener configuration.
+See [this article](https://rmoff.net/2018/08/02/kafka-listeners-explained/) to understand the listener configuration.
 Here is a config to be used in docker container:

 ```
  KAFKA_ADVERTISED_LISTENERS: INTERNAL://kafka:29092,EXTERNAL://localhost:9092